ProjectMMXCreator/.github/profile/README.md

-# Sting Engine
+# MMXCreator
-Create Mega Man X fangames quickly with this engine!
+Create Mega Man X fangames quickly with this tool!